sokorototo/miniquad-wasm-bindgen/README.md

 Miniquad is a manifestation of a dream in a world where we do not need a deep dependencies tree and thousands lines of code to draw things with a computer.

 Miniquad aims to provide a graphics abstraction that works the same way on any platform with a GPU, being as light weight as possible while covering as many machines as possible.

 ## Supported Platforms

 * Windows, OpenGL 3, OpenGL 2.2;
 * Linux, OpenGL 2.2, OpenGL 3, GLES 2, GLES 3;
-* macOS, OpenGL 3, Metal;
-* iOS, GLES 2, GLES 3, Metal;
 * WASM, WebGL 1 - tested on iOS Safari, Firefox, Chrome;
-* Android, GLES 2, GLES 3.

 ## Examples